somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 ## HTML is Important

 HTML.
 It's the tool many developers treat as a byproduct of *real code*.
 It's often relegated to the ranks of *novice programmers*.
-That's unfortunate because HTML is the product consumed by the user.
+That's unfortunate because **HTML is the product consumed by the user.
 It's where all the SEO happens.
-It's where all the accessibility happens.
+It's where all the accessibility happens**.
 I believe treating HTML as a first-class citizen is important.
 Knowing and respecting it can save time and lower developer frustration.
-In this post, I'll show you how knowing some minor nuance in form elements could've saved me a lot of frustration.
+In this post, I'll show you how knowing proper use of form elements could've saved me a lot of frustration.

 ## Sometimes the wrong way teaches us the right way

-The complexities of styling placeholder attributes taught me a lesson.
-I think we've all tried to do some minor styling of placeholder content.
+I think we've all tried to do some minor styling of placeholder attributes.
 In the past, I changed the font size or the color.
 A more recent challenge proved more difficult.
 We needed a professional font, at a specific size, at full opacity.
 Let the fun begin.
+The complexities of this extra styling taught me a lesson: Always Be Checking the semantics of your markup.

 Styling the placeholder attribute was a continuous path of frustration.
 I had no idea how to edit placeholder styles in dev tools.
 I couldn't do it in the browser.
 So, I had to reload my Rails app every time I changed a style.
-Sass change, refresh.
 I began to notice a bunch of inconsistencies between browsers.
-Alignment issues.
+Vertical alignment issues were creeping in.
 Opacity issues.
 I felt like I was doing this all wrong.
 As it turns out, I was.

 ## Placeholder attributes and form labels are different